Skip to content

 The cards you carry in January are different from the ones you carry in June.
 The patterns reveal what you were worried about, what you were curious about, what was quietly shifting in how you see the world.
 It’s not a journal.
 You didn’t write anything.
 But it’s a portrait nonetheless, assembled one decision at a time.

 This is the real switching cost.
 Not a subscription.
 Not data lock-in.
 Not a social graph you can’t recreate elsewhere.
 The switching cost is meaning.
-Your collection is yours.
-It’s personal.
-It would be hard to walk away from, not because I made it hard to export, but because it means something.
+Your collection is personal in a way that would be genuinely hard to walk away from, not because I made it difficult to export, but because it means something.

 That’s the only kind of retention I’m interested in building.